 Serious cases of psoriasis should be treated by a healthcare professional who has a thorough understanding of the problem as there may be a variety of underlying causes.
 While avocado oil may not be a cure, many people report a lessening of the symptoms with regular topical application of avocado oil for psoriasis.

-Cold pressed avocado oil like this is considered one of the most skin penetrative of all natural oils and is extremely good at clearing up dry skin.
+Cold pressed avocado oil like this one I have is considered one of the most skin penetrative of all natural oils and is extremely good at clearing up dry skin.

 Although psoriasis is obviously a far more serious problem than dry skin, the deep and long lasting moisturizing properties of avocado oil can help reduce psoriasis symptoms like rough and cracked skin and lessen the irritating itching.

 It would also be beneficial for psoriasis sufferers to switch from potentially inflammatory polyunsaturated cooking oils, like safflower, soy, cottonseed and corn oils, to much healthier monounsaturated avocado oil for cooking.